The Stone Edition Chumash

 On the facing left page is an English translation of the Hebrew Masoretic text identical to that in the Stone Edition Tanach, and below that is a continuation of the verse-by-verse rabbinic commentary in English.
 The Targum Onkelos is not translated, nor is the Aramaic text of Rashi which may not be very useful to most of us.

-I am not including an actual sample page here for copyright reasons, but you can view a few pages of Parashat Bereshit, the first Torah portion from Genesis 1, here (at Amazon, click on “Look Inside” above the image).
+I am not including an actual sample page here for copyright reasons, but you can view a few pages of Parashat Bereshit, the first Torah portion from Genesis 1, at Amazon (click on “Look Inside” above the image).
 When you view the individual pages, Page 2 is the right side and Page 3 is the left side of the two-page spread.

 The Haftarot are in two-columns-per-page layouts, with Hebrew in the right column and English in the left column of each page.
 There is a brief summary in English at the bottom of the page.
 The five Megillot are also in two-columns-per-page layouts with no notes.

 While I have not researched it enough to comment on the quality of the English translation, it is always beneficial to have several translations on hand to compare when you study.
 In this case, we have the Hebrew text alongside which can be helpful for students learning to read the language.
 It isn’t interlinear, but that is an option I will cover later.

 As previously mentioned, the Stone Edition Chumash is divided into Parashot, the 54 divisions of the Torah for annual reading.
 Beyond these portions are further traditional divisions within the Parashah that break it up into seven aliyot and a final maftir section to assist in public reading.
 These are marked in the margins of the Hebrew text but not the English translation.